 Excess vitamins tend to just waste your money, in some cases almost literally peeing it down the toilet, and can even cause health problems.
 Raw-food diets ignore the fact that humans have co-evolved with fire, and so we need cooked food for optimal digestion and absorption.
 Starvation diets, although they cause us to lose weight in the short term, usually cause us to put on extra weight in the long term.
 Detox teas and supplements are just more stuff for your body to have to get rid of, thereby getting in the way of doing the actual work of detoxifying you.

 Unless your doctor of pharmacist advises you to take anything else (e.g. medicine), a healthy balanced diet, including water, is all that you need to put into your mouth.
-Small occasional amounts of poison (e.g. alcohol) is perfectly within your body’s ability to clear it out, without you having to shove supplements down to “help it along”.
+Small occasional amounts of poison (alcohol, junk food, and so on) is perfectly within your body’s ability to clear it out, without you having to shove supplements down to “help it along”.

 If you are thinking about starting a new diet for health reasons, the best thing that you can do is eat healthily.
 A healthy, balanced diet, including water, is what your body evolved to eat, and therefore contains everything that your body needs to detoxify itself.

-For advice on vitamins, detox teas, raw foods, and other supplements, consult your doctor, nutritionist or dietician.
-They are the people who have been properly trained to look after your health.
+For advice on vitamins, detox teas, raw foods, and other supplements, consult your nutritionist or dietician.
+They are the people who have been properly trained to look after your diet.